ucsd-cse131-s18/pa2-grading/index.md

 If an argument isn't provided to the executable, the default value of `input` should be `false`.
 After the input value is parsed, it will be passed to `our_code_starts_from_here` as a function argument that will get stored on its stack frame.
-To make `input` variable accessible to BOA, we add (`input`, -1) to the program environment binding.
+To make `input` variable accessible to Boa, we add (`input`, -1) to the program environment binding.

 The input value should be provided as a command-line argument